 Every product exists in multiple contexts: the solution context and the bigger context.

-- Cameras existing in the product context.
+- Cameras exist in the product context.
 Photography is the bigger context.

 - Lean Canvas exists in the product context.
 Innovation is the bigger context.

-Leveling up too many times on the bigger context can quickly get meta-physical quickly where you start questioning the meaning of life.
+Leveling up too many times on the bigger context can get meta-physical quickly, where you start questioning the meaning of life.
 But most innovators don’t level up at all.

-It’s better to level up and get out of scope and then narrowing down a level, than staying stuck in the weeds
+It’s better to level up, get out of scope, and then narrow down a level than stay stuck in the weeds.

 How do you find the bigger context?
-While the pursuit for better products should be outcome driven, not all outcomes are desirable.
-For example, you could build a stronger drill-bit that doesn’t break which delivers a better “hole in your wall”.
-But a “hole in your wall” is not the desirable outcome.
+While pursuing better products should be outcome driven, not all outcomes are desirable.
+For example, you could build a stronger drill bit that doesn’t break, delivering a better “hole in your wall.”
+But a “hole in your wall” is not the desired outcome.

 Chasing desirable outcomes is how you move out of the solution space and into the bigger context.

-Why do people drill a hole in their wall?
+Why do people drill a hole in their walls?